Alternative Names Ashwell Cage

 Building Type Lock-Up

 Remarks Grade II listed.
 Built 1800.
 Lock-up use discontinued early 20th century.
 Thereafter used as fire engine house.
 See also David Short's article on Ashwell Lock-Up in the 'Your Stories' section of this website.
+Used as a lock-up by officers of the newly-formed Hertfordshire Constabulary in 1842.

 'Village lock-up or cage.
 Early-mid C19.
 Small square building with clunch walls and slate pyramid roof.
 On W elevation is original studded plank door in oak frame.
 Barred iron grill above.
 Flat wooden eaves.'